daehan-lim/daehan-lim.github.io/projects/yellow_pages/index.md

 ## 📖 Project Background

-Cuba's expensive internet data rates and unstable network connectivity severely limited mobile accessibility to existing websites.
-The web-based directory required constant online connection, preventing offline information access and failing to leverage native mobile device capabilities like business location visualization and direct call functionality.
-Citizens faced particular challenges accessing government service information and telecommunications data offline.
-Recognizing these limitations, ETECSA identified the need for a mobile phone directory solution that would minimize data usage through offline functionality and mobile optimization while maintaining access to official data sources.
+ETECSA operated a Yellow Pages website for business and contact directory services, but Cuba's high internet costs and unreliable network connections severely limited mobile accessibility to this web-based platform.
+The website required constant connectivity, preventing offline access to information and missing opportunities to use native mobile features like offline mapping and direct calling.
+Users struggled to access directory information and government services without reliable internet access.
+ETECSA needed a mobile-first phone directory solution that could leverage their existing directory data and minimize data consumption.

 ## 🛠️ Tech Stack